 Fresh carrots are a great source of beta-carotene, carotenoids, vitamin A, and antioxidants.

-You can consume pure carrot juice, or make a delicious carrot, apple, and celery juice, as apples are also full of properties, that are great to reduce inflammation.
+You can consume pure carrot juice or make a delicious carrot, apple, and celery juice, as apples also pack many properties that are great for reducing inflammation.

 Lemons have antioxidants that also help with inflammation, such as Vitamin C. This can help your body heal damaged cells.
 The antioxidants in lemons have powerful anti-inflammatory compounds, which decrease inflammation and reduce swelling (even minor internal swelling).

-You can make lemon water using the lemon peel for an easy flavorful drink.
+You can make lemon water using lemon peel for an easy, flavorful drink.
 Lime water is also a great option.

 Lemon juice also helps to strengthen the body's natural defenses.